• Skip to main content

 Now comes the only hard part of a gumbo, the roux.

-There are lots of ways to make a roux, but I prefer the traditional method of mixing flour and oil or fat in a pot and stirring over medium heat until it’s ready.
+There are lots of ways to make a roux, but I prefer the traditional method of mixing an equal weight of flour and oil or fat in a pot and stirring over medium heat until it’s ready.
 How long?
 As Chef Emeril Lagasse likes to joke, “three beers.”
 He’s right.
 To get a roux dark enough for this seafood gumbo, you need almost an hour of almost constant stirring.
 It’s the price you pay for magic.

 The only other special thing you need to make this recipe is filé (fee-lay) powder, the dried leaves of the sassafras tree.
 You can find it in some supermarkets, and you can buy filé powder online.
 Other than that, this is an easy gumbo you can make with any fish and seafood you have lying around.